akumar261089/spark-cluster/README.md

 c) Spark in MapReduce (SIMR) - Spark in MapReduce is used to launch spark job in addition to standalone deployment.
 With SIMR, user can start Spark and uses its shell without any administrative access.

+Data present in volume mounted will be transfered to HDFS as per some initialization script.

+jupyter notebook container will also be added to submit spark requests.